alaaj27/Protein2Text/README.md

 ## Train

 Ptotein2Text training consists of two stages:
-1. Projector and Resampler Alignment Stage (Pretraining): We collected a dataset spans 394,000 protein amino acid sequences and function descriptions collected from UniProt.
+1. Projector and Resampler Alignment Stage (Pretraining): We collected a dataset that spans 394,000 protein amino acid sequences and function descriptions collected from UniProt.
 This dataset is entirely used to train the resampler and the projector during the pretraining stage to connect a *frozen pretrained protein encoder* to a *frozen pretrained LLM*.

 2. Sequence Instruction Tuning stage(Fine-tuning): we generate a comprehensive question and answering dataset ( **Protein2Text-QA**) to fine-tune the model parameters.
 The dataset spans approximately 210,000 pairs of QA.
 We utilize research carried out on proteins from published articles in the PubMed Central (PMC) database to create questions and answers.
 Articles mentioning the protein names are located and fed to the LLaMA3.1 model to generate a series of QA pairs, such that they focus only on the protein name given.